About Farm to School

 Schools engaged in farm to school practices have reported a 3–16% increase in school meal participation.

-Find resources to help you celebrate farm to school initiatives.
+Find resources to help you celebrate farm to school initiatives this October.

 This 30-minute documentary explores the economic advantages and remaining challenges for businesses, farms, schools and communities as we work together to improve our children’s health and education.